Paul has been a Green Bay Packers fan all of his life. He remembers seeing Bart Starr, Paul Hornung, and Jimmie Taylor play in the 1960s.

 During the summer of 1961, I anxiously awaited the start of my senior year of football.
 It began with a 2-3 week training camp commencing during the last two weeks in August.
 Before the camp, I had to pass a physical exam and get a dental exam.

 On the first day of training camp, we drew our equipment and received a playbook after a general meeting called by the head coach.
 I remember receiving shoulder pads, rib pads, hip pads, thigh pads, knee pads, football pants and jersey, and a helmet from the team equipment manager.
-There were three things we had to supply ourselves: a protective cup or athletic support, mouthpiece, and cleats.
+There were three things we had to supply ourselves: a protective cup or athletic support, a mouthpiece, and cleats.
 The playbook had a bunch of diagrammed plays designated by three-digit numbers like 172 or 183.

 The next morning, we started our two-a-day practices for the first week.
 There was a lot of conditioning work in the first few practices.
 We began every practice with stretching, and then calisthenics led by the team captains.
 The calisthenics included jumping jacks, woodchucks, push-ups, sit-ups, laying on the ground and doing leg lifts, running in place, and other exercises.
 Next, we would run 40-yard wind sprints, and then finish every practice by taking two or three laps around the big practice field.